ono-midori/ono-midori.github.io/techs/linuxmm.md

 ![Call graph: `paging_init()`](./pics/understand-html009.png)

-The function first call `pagetable_init()` to initialise the page tables necessary to reference all physical memory in `ZONE_DMA` and `ZONE_NORMAL`.
+The function first call `pagetable_init()` to initialize the page tables necessary to reference all physical memory in `ZONE_DMA` and `ZONE_NORMAL`.
 Remember that high memory in `ZONE_HIGHMEM` cannot be directly referenced and mappings are set up for it temporarily.
 For each `pgd_t` used by the kernel, the boot memory allocator is called to allocate a page for the PMDs, and the PSE bit will be set if available to use 4MiB TLB entries instead of 4KiB.
 If the PSE bit is not supported, a page for PTEs will be allocated for each `pmd_t`.
 If the CPU supports the PGE flag, it also will be set so that the page table entry will be global and visible to all processes.

 Next, `pagetable_init()` calls `fixrange_init()` to setup the fixed address space mappings at the end of the virtual address space starting at `FIXADDR_START`.
 These mappings are used for purposes such as the local APIC and the atomic kmappings between `FIX_KMAP_BEGIN` and `FIX_KMAP_END` required by `kmap_atomic()`.
-Finally, the function calls `fixrange_init()` to initialise the page table entries required for normal high memory mappings with `kmap()`.
+Finally, the function calls `fixrange_init()` to initialize the page table entries required for normal high memory mappings with `kmap()`.

-Once `pagetable_init()` returns, the page tables for kernel space are now full initialised, so the static PGD (`swapper_pg_dir`) is loaded into the CR3 register so that the static table is now being used by the paging unit.
+Once `pagetable_init()` returns, the page tables for kernel space are now full initialized, so the static PGD (`swapper_pg_dir`) is loaded into the CR3 register so that the static table is now being used by the paging unit.

-The next task of the `paging_init()` is responsible for calling `kmap_init()` to initialise each of the PTEs with the `PAGE_KERNEL` protection flags.
-The final task is to call `zone_sizes_init()` which initialises all the zone structures used.
+The next task of the `paging_init()` is responsible for calling `kmap_init()` to initialize each of the PTEs with the `PAGE_KERNEL` protection flags.
+The final task is to call `zone_sizes_init()` which initializes all the zone structures used.

 ### Mapping Addresses to a `struct page`